Bandwidth porting guideFollow

 Bandwidth service levels in the porting process

-- Submit port request within 2 business days of receipt of end user.
+- Submit port request within 2 business days of receipt of the end user information.

-- Provide an update on each order every 2 business days.
+- Provide an update on each order as it progresses.

 - Process the necessary supplemental and cancellation requests on orders within 1 business day.